|Compatibility:||IdSurvey 8.0||IdSurvey 8.1|

-If the interviewer clicks the button, Idle detection is immediately deactivated: idle time stops and work time resumes.
+As soon as the interviewer resumes working in the IdSurvey window – simply by moving the mouse – Idle detection is immediately deactivated: idle time stops and work time resumes.

-If the interviewer is inactive for another 10 minutes, the system performs an automatic logout.
+If the interviewer is inactive for 30 minutes, the system performs an automatic logout.

 For greater data accuracy, Supervisor translates the last Idle detection event as a logout, updating the connection time and idle time.